Amandeep Sidhu

-Amandeep Sidhu is an Indian television actress who is best known as Mahi Arora in Teri Meri Ikk Jindri, as Mannat Dhillon in Choti Sarrdaarni and as Noor Ahuja in Tu Aashiki Haii.
+Amandeep Sidhu (born 5 July 1999) is an Indian television actress who is best known as Mahi Arora in Teri Meri Ikk Jindri, as Mannat Dhillon in Choti Sarrdaarni and Sneha in Ganga Mai Ki Betiyan.

 Career

 Sidhu started her career as a model and then entered the tv industry with the parallel lead role of Purva Sinha in Yeh Pyaar Nahi Toh Kya Hai.
 In the same year, she got the negative lead role of Kanchan Khanna in Tantra.

 In 2021, she made a breakthrough in her career with her first positive lead role of Mahi Arora in Zee TV series Teri Meri Ikk Jindri opposite Adhvik Mahajan.
 In April 2022, she is playing the lead role of Mannat Dhillon in Colors TV series Choti Sarrdaarni opposite Gaurav Bajaj.

 In August 2022, she joined Naagin 6, the sixth season of Colors TV's supernatural revenge franchise Naagin as Anmol Patel.